eclipse-velocitas/velocitas-docs/content/en/docs/concepts/lifecycle_management/packages/usage.md

 {{</table>}}
 </br>

-To see how these provided packages are used inside a `.velocitas.json` you can use the [python template repository](https://github.com/eclipse-velocitas/vehicle-app-python-template/blob/main/.velocitas.json) as a reference.
+To see how these provided packages are used inside a `.velocitas.json` you can use the [Python template repository](https://github.com/eclipse-velocitas/vehicle-app-python-template/blob/main/.velocitas.json) as a reference.

 ## Installation